sentientazure/superblogdocs/09_creating_articles/02_python_4_automatically_assign_author.md

-# Automatically Assign Article Author

 Since the user created an account and logged in before writing an article, we already know the name of the author.
 The user shouldn't be asked to enter their name every time they write a new article.
 So we can take care of that for them.

-Firstly, we need to delete all the existing articles because we are altering the model structure.
+Firstly, to avoid certain issues that will popup because we're altering the model structure, we'll delete all the existing articles.
 The new structure will conflict with the existing `Article` objects' structure in the database.
 That mismatch will cause Django to complain, because the structure of the models must reflect the structure of the database.

 Deleting the existing articles is necessary because of the changes we're doing next.
 In the real world, when your website is in production and the data is very critical and important to keep and not delete on a whim, you'll learn ways to avoid purging your database as we're doing now.
 But for now, for the purposes of keeping you focused on what matters and getting the fundamentals across, and because our website is in development and we don't have any critical data, we're gonna delete all the (few) existing articles we've created so far. ([read more about migrations here](https://docs.djangoproject.com/en/2.2/topics/migrations/#more-advanced-migrations))